 Then, point out the different internal parts.
 From this point in the experiment, we can break out the nomenclature cards.
 Once the kiddos understand the biology part of the lesson the 3-part cards will be more effective.

-Either as a follow-up lesson or an alternative to the lima bean dissection, we have the parts of the seed felt board in our Etsy shop.
+Either as a follow-up lesson or an alternative to the lima bean dissection, we have the parts of the seed felt board in our shop.
 Simply follow the same instructions as mentioned above and below with the 3-part cards.
 It’s a fun and tactile puzzle the kids can enjoy with a lot less preparation.